 So why choose one over the other?
 For a moment we’ll ignore the aesthetics, and just focus on the function of the knife.
 Generally speaking, I find a 120mm or 135mm petty to be more versatile than a ko-bunka.
 They are usually more slender and can be used in the hand more easily.
 I prefer the thinner tip for precise jobs, like removing silverskin from a tenderloin.
 They are sort of tall enough to chop smaller veggies but I find myself hanging off of the edge of the cutting board so I don’t bang my knuckles when I chop.
 If you find yourself expecting to do more chopping and less butchery, that’s a solid reason to get a ko-bunka.
 At the end of the day they do function differently, so there’s no harm in having both!

 Once you’ve settled into your camp of choice, here are some of my favourite ko-bunkas and petty knives:

 Probably one of the sexiest knives I’ve ever laid my hands on.
-Saji san forges these beauties out of Aogami Super carbon steel which holds an edge better than just about anything else.
+Yoshizawa-san forges these beauties out of SG2 stainless steel which holds an edge better than just about anything else.
 Maybe not the best choice for someone who chops like a jackhammer, but it will cut like a scalpel for a very long time.

-These knives are incredibly sexy, I love the kurouchi finish paired with the two-tone handle.
+I love the classic, rustic design of these blades and they cut incredibly well thanks to a core of high-carbon steel.
 Keep in mind that the edge of this knife is made using carbon steel, not stainless, so there’s a little more maintenance involved in owning this knife.

 Ok!
 So, you’ve got your all-day every-day knife broken in.
 You’ve got your trusty sidekick picked out.
 What’s your next knife going to be?